Empress Myeongseong: Trade: 1875 onwards

-Political instability 1894–1895
+Political instability: 1894–1895

 A group of armed people marching along singing, as observed by a French visitor in 1892.
 Social cohesion made peasant unrest a persistent issue.

 Under this external economic pressure, Korean peasants decided to protest, then rebel.
 The Donghak Peasant Revolution, that lasted from January 1894 to 25 December 1895, presented the queen consort with an extremely dangerous situation.
 Its causes are complex, being religious, nationalistic and economic.
-The queen consort was assassinated in October 1895 before this matter was resolved.
-During 1894, much of Southern Korea was in a state of open peasant revolt which the government could not control.
+The queen was assassinated in October 1895 before this matter was resolved.
+During 1894, much of southern Korea was in a state of open peasant revolt which the government could not control.
 The Chinese were requested by Korea to send troops to restore order, which they did, hoping to establish a fully committed pro-Chinese policy at court.
 The Japanese government unilaterally sent troops to Korea, abducting the now pro-Chinese Daewongun and effecting a violent coup at the palace resulting in a pro-reform, pro-Japanese government.
 By this time the peasants had largely withdrawn and neither Japanese nor Chinese troops were required for any Korean purpose.
 Each side refused to return troops to their country of origin until the other did so first.
-Thus arose the First Sino-Japanese War (January 1894-25 December 1895) in which the Japanese were the decisive victors.
+Thus arose the First Sino-Japanese War (January 1894 – 25 December 1895) in which the Japanese were the decisive victors.